 "We were unaware of the extent of the attack on Sony Online Entertainment servers," Sony's Head of Communications Nick Caplin wrote in a blog post.

-"We are taking this opportunity to conduct further testing of the incredibly complex system."'Frustrated and upset'
+"We are taking this opportunity to conduct further testing of the incredibly complex system."

 The extended downtime is causing headaches for businesses which rely on the PSN as a key distributor of their content.

 Christian Svensson, Senior Vice-President of Capcom, shared his irritation with users on the Capcom-Unity forum.

 "I'm frustrated and upset by it for a number of reasons," he wrote.